levblanc/hexo-theme-aero-dual/README.md

 [See It Live Here](https://levblanc.github.io/) (configured as light theme style, blue theme color).

+**Please note: **

-**Please note: this theme doesn't support widgets(other than tag, category and archive) and article comments(Disqus and others) out of the box.
-Adding them would be a big maybe, depending on my current workload.
+This theme **does not** support widgets(other than tag, category and archive) and article comments(Disqus and others) out of the box.
+Adding them would be a **big maybe**, depending on my current workload.

 If you really like this theme, feel free to tweak and play with it on adding them by yourself.
-Also, checking out other hexo themes may help. :)**
+Also, checking out other hexo themes may help. :)

 ![Dark and Light Style Switch](https://github.com/levblanc/hexo-theme-aero-dual/blob/master/source/img/aero-dual-thumbnail.jpg)